dmitriykara/ads-tech-tornados-project/task5/glossary.md

 **Instance:** A running copy of an application.

+**Kubelet:** A primary "node agent", that stores and manages meta-information  about nodes.

+**Kube-Proxy:** An agent that runs on each node and manages network connections on low level.

 **Kubernetes (k8s):** An open-source system for automating deployment, scaling, and management of containerized applications.

 **Load balancer:** A device or software that implements balancing feature to ensure high availability and performance.